mathiasvr/bluejay/README.md

 - Smoother throttle to pwm conversion
 - User configurable startup tunes :musical_note:
 - Smooth throttle limitting based on temperature
-- Watchdog timer protection
+- New: Watchdog timer protection
-- Temperature throttle limit & notification
+- New: Temperature throttle limit & notification
 	- Smooth throttle limitting
 	- Notify Betaflight 0 rpm (telemetry 0x0FFF value) when temperature limit is reached.
 Note.
 Activate OSD Motor Diagnostics in Betaflight to see it as an stuck 'S' motor.
 - Numerous optimizations and bug fixes